wowjeeez/rozsda/README.md

 Aren't you _fáradt_ from writing Rust programs in English?
 Do you like saying "kurva" a lot?
 Would you like to try something different, in an exotic and funny-sounding language?
-Would you want to bring some French touch to your programs?
+Would you want to bring some Hungarian touch to your programs?

 **rozsda** (Hungarian for _Rust_) is here to save your day, as it allows you to